Persona (series): Reception

 As well as gaining critical acclaim, the series has been the subject of controversy in the West over its content.
 The first instance of controversy surrounded the localized banner title of the original Persona, which raised concerns due to its religious implications.
 Kurt Katala, writing for 1UP.com in 2006 about the controversial content of the Megami Tensei franchise as a whole, mentioned Innocent Sins references to homosexuality, schoolyard violence, and Nazism, considering them possible reasons why the game had yet to be released outside of Japan.
-In 1UP.coms 2007 game awards, which ran in the March 2008 issue of Electronic Gaming Monthly, Persona 3 was given the "Most controversial game that created no controversy" award: the writers said "Rockstar's Hot Coffee sex scandal and Bullys boy-on-boy kissing's got nothing on this PS2 role-player's suicide-initiated battles or subplot involving student-teacher dating".
+In 1UP.coms 2007 game awards, which ran in the March 2008 issue of Electronic Gaming Monthly, Persona 3 was given the "Most controversial game that created no controversy" award: the writers said "Rockstar's Hot Coffee sex scandal and Bullys boy-on-boy kissing's got nothing on this PS2 role-player's suicide-initiated battles or subplot involving student–teacher dating".
 Persona 4 has in turn been examined by multiple sites over its portrayal of character sexuality and gender identity.

 Particular controversy surrounds the three mainline titles with Katsura Hashino at the head—Persona 3, Persona 4, and Persona 5—as players and journalists observed notable distasteful depictions of homosexuality within the trio of games.
 Persona 3 features a non-optional interaction with a female-presenting NPC that attempts to flirt with the game's male main characters, before being observed to have a small amount of facial hair, leading the repulsed characters and the player to believe that this NPC is a transgender woman.
 Persona 5 also has a string of comedic non-optional interactions with two seemingly gay men which were the subject of extensive criticism, and were then altered in the Western localization of Persona 5 Royal.
 However, the scenes are still present and the issues audiences had were not fully alleviated.
 Persona 4 has been subject to various criticisms for its depictions of potentially queer characters.
 Major character Kanji Tatsumi is seen as potentially being bisexual or gay, leading to him being made the brunt of many homophobic jokes and jabs from another main character, Yosuke Hanamura.
-The writing of Naoto Shirogane in regards to her relationship with gender identity and her character arc which involves embracing her biological gender of female after previously identifying as male due to concerns surrounding treatment of women in the police force.
+The writing of Naoto Shirogane has been criticized in regards to her relationship with gender identity and her character arc which involves embracing her biological gender of female after previously identifying as male due to concerns surrounding treatment of women in the police force.

-By November 2024, the series had sold over 23 million copies worldwide.
+By June 2026, the series had sold over 30 million copies worldwide.